 People undergo radiation therapy as a treatment for cancer.
 However, radiation therapy on the chest

 In many cases, this risk is unavoidable, as the benefits of radiation therapy for people with other types of cancer typically outweigh the risks.

 Asbestos is a naturally occurring mineral that is carcinogenic, or cancer-causing.
 Before doctors understood its dangers, people used asbestos as a material in construction, car manufacturing, and industrial settings.

 Other carcinogens may pose a risk for people who regularly come into contact with them.
-This may affect people who work with dangerous substances, such as:
+This

 - vinyl chloride